Enid Bakewell

 She, along with Lynne Thomas, set the record for the highest opening run partnership in the history of Women's Cricket World Cup (246).

 In 2014 Wisden Cricketers' Almanack selected her as one of the five greatest female players of all time.

 Early life

-Bakewell was born in Newstead Village, Nottinghamshire.
+Bakewell was born in Newstead Village, Nottinghamshire to Thomas Leonard Turton and Mabel Alice 'May' Turton.
 She was encouraged to play cricket from an early age.
 She was educated at the primary school in Newstead and at Brincliffe County Grammar School, Nottingham.
 After playing for a local club, Notts Casuals WCC, she started to play for the Nottinghamshire county women's team aged 14.
 She initially concentrated on her batting but was encouraged to develop her slow left-arm bowling, which she modelled on Tony Lock.

 She studied at Dartford College of Physical Education, graduating in 1959.
 She married Colin Bakewell, an electrical engineer with Rolls-Royce.
 Their daughter was born in 1966, and they subsequently had two further children.